 Supplements: Vitamins of group B, Omega 3 Fatty Acids, Magnesium, Folic Acid and Vitamin D, are very important in supporting the nervous system.

-Eat chocolate: Yes it’s correct- chocolate can help you fight depression, by increasing the serotonin production.
+Eat chocolate: Yes it’s correct- chocolate can help you fight depression, by increasing serotonin production.
 Try to choose the ones with higher cocoa content - the higher the better!

 Stay away from alcohol: Although it may seem like a good solution in the moment, alcohol is a known depressant which will only make you feel worse in the longer term and you don’t want that!